Impartial Predictive Modeling and the Use of Proxy Variables: Simple Example: FEO vs SEO

-\subsection{Simple Example: FEO vs SEO}
+\section{Simple Example: FEO vs SEO}

 This section provides a simplified example to compare the estimates implied by FEO and SEO.
-Comparing estimates on an individual level has been overlooked in the literature, which favors providing a mathematical statement of discrimination for the set of predictions and demonstrating that the measure has been satisfied.
-It is important to understand what the estimates themselves look like.
-Claims about fairness are often made my individuals: the applicant in our loan example wants to be treated fairly.
-We demonstrate how ignoring this is such a large oversight of previous works.
-Without a proper generative story, ``fair'' estimates can appear decidedly \emph{unfair}.

-Consider a simple example with only two covariates: education level, $x$, and sensitive group, $s$.
-Covariate names are no longer in bold because they are not vectors.
-Suppose the data is collected on individuals who took out a loan of a given size.
-In this case, suppose higher education is indicative of better repayment.
-As an additional simplification, suppose that education is split into only two categories: high and low.
-Lastly, to see the relevant issues, $s$ and $x$ need to be associated.
-The two sensitive groups will be written as $s_+$ and $s_-$, merely to indicate which group, on average, has higher education.
-As such, the majority of $s_-$ have low education and the majority of $s_+$ have high education.
+Without a proper data-generation narrative, ``fair'' estimates can appear decidedly \emph{unfair}.
+Consider a simple example of credit score modeling that has only two covariates: education level, $\x$, and sensitive group, $\s$.
+Suppose the data is collected on individuals who took out a loan of a given size, that higher education is indicative of better repayment, and that education is split into two categories: high and low.
+To see the relevant issues, $\s$ and $\x$ need to be associated.
+The two sensitive groups will be written as $\s_+$ and $\s_-$ to indicate which group, on average, has higher education: the majority of $s_-$ have low education and the majority of $s_+$ have high education.
 The response is the indicator of default, $D$.

-The data and estimates are provided in Table \ref{tab:simple-data}, in which there exist direct effects for both $s$ and $x$.
-This is consistent with the observed data DAGs in previous sections.
-While the framework presented in this paper is equally applicable to logistic regression and generalized linear models, this data example is simple enough that linear regression produces accurate conditional probability estimates.
-Therefore, different estimates can be directly analyzed for fairness.